Market Efficient Portfolios in a Systemic Economy: Additional Details and Proofs

-This proof is obtained by specializing Proposition 1.1 in \cite{capponi2015price} to a setting with only one period, and assuming zero revenue shocks therein, i.e., $\Delta R^i=0$.
-The fundamental cash-flow equation is given by:
+\begin{proof} This proof is obtained by specializing Proposition 1.1 in \cite{capponi2015price} to a setting with only one period, and assuming zero revenue shocks therein, i.e., $\Delta R^i=0$.
+Writing the fundamental cash-flow equation~\eqref{eq:CF} in vector form yields